happynear/DeepVisualization/README.md

 # DeepVisualization

-Some interesting visualiztion using Caffe and Matlab.
+Some interesting visualization demos using Caffe and Matlab.

  - FaceVis